How Much Does It Cost to Train Kung Fu in China? (2026 Price Breakdown)

 Tuition is the big number, but four smaller costs sit around it:

-• Application fee (one-time): $100 at most schools; $215 at Yongzhi.
+• Application fee (one-time): $100 at most schools; Shaolin Yongzhi charges none, just a 15% deposit credited toward tuition.
 Paid when you apply through Shaolin Worldwide.

-• Flights into Zhengzhou: roughly Β£400–£700 from Europe, $600–$1,000 from the US.
+• Flights into Zhengzhou: roughly $500 to $900 from Europe, $600 to $1,000 from the US.
 Zhengzhou (CGO) is the airport for Dengfeng and the Shaolin area; we coordinate your airport transfer from there.
+Fares swing a lot by season, and so does the training itself, which is covered in the best time of year to train Kung Fu in China.

-• Personal spending: about $100–150/month covers snacks, phone data, laundry, the occasional trip into town.
+• Personal spending: about $100 to $150/month covers snacks, phone data, laundry, the occasional trip into town.
 Life at the school is genuinely all-inclusive, so it's hard to spend much more.

 Two real all-in examples